 For any dog coat, you’ll need three key measurements.
 These are:

-The body - As previously mentioned, the main measurement is from the collar to the tail.
+- The body or top line- As previously mentioned, the main measurement is from the collar to the tail.

 After taking your dog's measurements, note them down and refer to them when it comes to picking out your dog’s new coat.
-If your dog measures in-between sizes, it would be advisable to pick the larger option, as it will prevent your dog from becoming uncomfortable.
+If your dog measures in-between sizes, it would be advisable to pick the larger option, as it will prevent your dog from becoming uncomfortable,, and allows for your dogs harness to fit underneath if desired.